mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

 ## Creating an initial table

-To bootstrap an initial table, the normal best practice is to create another SQL attempt, similar to the incremental query above, which creates the dataset.
+To bootstrap an initial table, the normal best practice is to create another SQL file, similar to the incremental query above, which creates the table.
 We'll write out another file called `init.sql` in `sql/moz-fx-data-shared-prod/org_mozilla_mozregression_derived/mozregression_aggregates_v1`:

 ```sql
 CREATE OR REPLACE TABLE